-In one of his impressive victories, Christensen secured the state’s largest jury trial award for a traffic crash ─ $17.8 million in damages ─ after a severe truck vs. car accident left his client with a traumatic brain injury.
+In one of his impressive victories, Christensen secured the state’s largest jury trial award for a non-fatal traffic crash ─ $17.8 million in damages ─ after a severe truck vs. car accident left his client with a traumatic brain injury.
 Plaintiff Vaylma Dorado expressed her sincere appreciation during the trial.
-“The jury’s verdict made it possible for me to have closure, have a new outlook on my life, start the real healing process, let go of the anger and ultimately, allowed me to see the silver lining,” she said during the trial in 2014.
+“The jury’s verdict made it possible for me to have closure, have a new outlook on my life, to start the real healing process, let go of the anger and, ultimately, allowed me to see a silver lining,” she said during the trial in 2014.

-Christensen doesn’t just look out for his firm’s clients.
-He was chairman of the State Bar of Michigan’s Negligence Law Section and was an officer on the Executive Board of the Michigan Association for Justice, where he also chaired the no-fault committee for many years.
+Christensen believes in giving back to, and improving, the legal industry as well.
+He was chairman of the State Bar of Michigan’s Negligence Law Section and an officer on the Executive Board of the Michigan Association for Justice, where he also chaired the no-fault committee for many years.
 He also has testified before the Michigan legislature against bills that would weaken Michigan’s protections of injured motorists and has spoken at state and national conferences about negligence and auto accident law.

-The Ann Arbor resident is active in the community as well.
-Christensen has been a member of the nonprofit citizens group Washtenaw Council on Alcoholism, the board of directors for Spectrum Prevention Services in Ann Arbor, and chairman of the board of trustees for HelpSource Agency in Washtenaw County, a private nonprofit serving people with substance abuse problems, teen mothers, and abused children.
+The Ann Arbor resident is active in the community as well, serving as a member of the nonprofit citizens’ group Washtenaw Council on Alcoholism, the board of directors for Spectrum Prevention Services in Ann Arbor, and chairman of the board of trustees for HelpSource Agency in Washtenaw County, a private nonprofit serving people with substance abuse problems, teen mothers, and abused children.
 David also recently became a member of the University of Michigan Injury Prevention Center, which is funded by the U.S. Centers for Disease Control and Prevention (CDC) to perform comprehensive research, educational opportunities, and public outreach initiatives to reduce the occurrence and burdens of injury in Michigan and the Great Lakes Region.

 When not in court, Christensen is an avid marathoner and backcountry skier who enjoys spending time with his family.